duarteocarmo/duarteocarmo.com/content/posts/25-Building-telegram-bot-python-finance.md

 description: Building a telegram bot using Python to track your investment portfolio

-_In the past months, I’ve been spending a lot of time researching about investing: building your portfolio, backtesting it, tracking its performance, and acting accordingly.
+_In the past months, I’ve been spending a lot of time researching about investing: building your portfolio, back testing it, tracking its performance, and acting accordingly.
 One of these endeavors (and my stubbornness to build my own tools) has led me to create a telegram bot, here’s a small write up in hope you'll build your own._

 ## A Telegram Bot?
 Have you heard of Yahoo Finance?